Teaching Middle Grades Mathematics (Certificate) Online

 - Students holding degrees from non-US institutions must request a course-by-course transcript evaluation from a member of the National Association of Credential Evaluation Services or by Educated Choices.
 TOEFL or IELTS is required for applicants to any program who earned their degree in a country where English is not the official language.
 Please check our International Applicants page for more information and for our current TOEFL/IELTS Waiver Policy.

-For curriculum information, please visit the program listing in the course catalog.
+The program is 15 credits (5 courses) and all of them are offered online.
+For more curriculum information, please visit the program listing in the course catalog.

 If you have any general questions regarding the application process and requirements, please email or call us: